ifandelse/machina.postal/README.md

 ```

 ## Compatibility Notes
+machina.postal v0.3.0 is compatibale with machina v0.3.x and postal v0.8.x.
+You want to use these versions, trust me.

-machina.postal v0.2.3 is compatible with machina v0.2.2 and forward.
+If you must, here's the older info: machina.postal v0.2.3 is compatible with machina v0.2.x.
 If you need to use this project with an earlier version of machina.js, then download a version tagged v0.2.2 or earlier.